 What Is Topical Steroid Withdrawal (TSW)?

-Topical steroid withdrawal (TSW), also referred to as Red Skin Syndrome, is a syndrome that can occur after recurrent steroid use.
+Topical steroid withdrawal (TSW) is a syndrome that can occur after steroid use.
 According to a 2015 literature review conducted by the National Eczema Association and leading eczema researchers, topical steroid withdrawal is most prominent in cases where patients have used high-potency steroids frequently for a prolonged period of time, or used steroids on the face.
 Women who blush easily seem to be at higher risk as well, whereas very few cases have been reported in children.